Milovan Minja Prelević

-Milovan Minja Prelević (28 February 1970 – 1 August 2019) was a Montenegrin football coach and player.
+Milovan Minja Prelević (28 February 1970–1 August 2019) was a Montenegrin football coach and player.

 Milovan's football career started in the FK Kom from Podgorica.
-Later on he played in FK Crvena Stijena, FK Budućnost, OFK Belgrade and FK Obilić.
-Milovan played for youth national team of Montenegro as well.
-He stopped with the active playing football quite early and becomes devoted to the coaching instead.
+Later on, he played in FK Crvena Stijena, FK Budućnost, OFK Belgrade and FK Obilić.
+Milovan played for the youth national team of Montenegro as well.
+He stopped with the active playing football quite early and became devoted to coaching instead.
 His coaching job starts at FK Budućnost.
 He also worked at OFK Petrovac, FK Kom, FK Mladost, Montenegro U-19 national team and Hajer FC.
-He was coach with UEFA PRO license and lecturer at the UEFA school of coaches of Montenegro.
+He was a coach with a UEFA PRO license and a lecturer at the UEFA school of coaches in Montenegro.

 Playing career

 Milovan began to play football very early, at the age of 8 in the FK Kom.
-Quite soon he shows his rich talent, speed and football intelligence.
-He went through all the younger selections of Montenegro National Team, earning captain honours.
+Quite soon, he shows his rich talent, speed and football intelligence.
+He went through all the younger selections of the Montenegro National Team, earning captain honours.
 Recommended by a number of goals he scored, Milovan begins to play for the younger selections FC Budućnost, the largest club in Montenegro, with which he signs his first professional contract.
-At the age of 19 he decides to move to OFK Belgrade.
-In Serbia he also played for FK Obilić.
+At the age of 19, he decides to move to OFK Belgrade.
+In Serbia, he also played for FK Obilić.

-Under a variety of circumstances Milovan decides to end his playing career at the age of 21.
+Under a variety of circumstances, Milovan decides to end his playing career at the age of 21.
 He then takes a break from football but returns after a call from FK Budućnost as the role of coach of youth teams.

 Coaching career

 2000-2009

-Year 2000 he is attending coaching school in Niš (Serbia).
-He starts coaching in the FK Budućnost as volunteer.
+In 2000, he attended a coaching school in Niš (Serbia).
+He starts coaching in the FK Budućnost as a volunteer.
 He started to work independently in 2003.
-In the first year he won first trophy (Cadet Cup).
-In FK Budućnost Milovan stays until 2009.
-During this time he was coach of all youth selections which helped him to master the methodology of working with young players.
+In the first year, he won his first trophy (Cadet Cup).
+In FK Budućnost, Milovan stays until 2009.
+During this time, he was the coach of all youth selections, which helped him to master the methodology of working with young players.
 He wins two championships and two Cups of Montenegro.

-During this time in the Educational Center in Sarajevo, Bosnia and Herzegovina, Milovan receives UEFA A and UEFA PRO license.
-He graduated in 2010 and at that time he was one of the few Montenegrin coaches with UEFA PRO license.
+During this time in the Educational Center in Sarajevo, Bosnia and Herzegovina, Milovan receives UEFA A and UEFA PRO licenses.
+He graduated in 2010, and at that time, he was one of the few Montenegrin coaches with a UEFA PRO license.

 2009-2010

-In the season of 2009-2010 Milovan went over to OFK Petrovac in Montenegro as an assistant and a head coach.
-OFK Petrovac won the Cup of Montenegro and played the third round of the Europa League (2nd-OFK Petrovac-Anorthosis 1–2, 3–1; 3rd-OFK Petrovac-Sturm 1–2, 0–5).
+In the season of 2009-2010, Milovan went over to OFK Petrovac in Montenegro as an assistant and a head coach.
+OFK Petrovac won the Cup of Montenegro and played in the third round of the Europa League (2nd-OFK Petrovac-Anorthosis 1–2, 3–1; 3rd-OFK Petrovac-Sturm 1–2, 0–5).
 This is the greatest achievement in the history of OFK Petrovac.

 2010-2011

-2010-2011 he leads B team FK Budućnost.
-From this selection five players have become first team players in FK Budućnost.
+From 2010 to 2011, he leads B team FK Budućnost.
+From this selection, five players have become the first team players in FK Budućnost.